AdobeDocs/commerce-business-intelligence.en/help/mbi/guide-overview.md

 description: Comprehensive information for MBI data administrators.
 breadcrumb-title: Guide Overview
 seo-title: MBI User Guide
-seo-description: Describes how to use the MBI features used to gain insights from Adobe COmmerce or Magento Open Source data.
+seo-description: Describes how to use the MBI features used to gain insights from Adobe Commerce or Magento Open Source data.
 ---
 # MBI User Guide Overview